jamescardona11/blog-code/sonarqubeConfig/sonarqube_flutter_config_us.md

 ## Conclusion
-**Sonarqube** can become the best ally for projects where you have teams that require a current evaluation of the code quality and a quality leap.
-It will allows you to create "rules" so the team can keep up with customer expectations.
+** Sonarqube ** can become an ally for projects where you have teams that require evaluating the quality of the code and taking a quality leap.
+It will allow you to create "rules" so that a team can keep up with customer expectations.
+It is still very crude for flutter and I think one of the following libraries may suffice.

+**Static code anlysis**, I think that in the most cases it is enough to use one of these libraries: [Lint](https://pub.dev/packages/lint), [VeryGoodAnalysis](https://pub.dev/packages/very_good_analysis), [Pedantic](https://pub.dev/packages/pedantic)

 ---
 The steps to run and install sonarqube are short.
 The thing that I wanted to achieve was to be as detailed as possible for people who are just starting and need a more detailed step-by-step.

 Thanks to get here. <br/>
-Remember to like and share.
+You can share this article to help another developer to continue improving their productivity when writing applications with Flutter.

+There's a Spanish version of this article on [hashnote]().
+You're welcome. 🇪🇸

-See you in an upcoming Flutter article!
+See you in an upcoming Flutter article!!
 <p align="center" width="100%">
 <img src="https://i.imgur.com/q7fqQHS.gif" width="200"/>
 </p>